Trusted WordPress tutorials, when you need them most.

 As we mentioned earlier, custom WordPress login and registration forms offer more user-friendly membership options to your website’s members and visitors.

-First, these forms allow users to register or log in to your website from the front end.
+First, using these WordPress forms allows users to register or log in to your website from the front end.
 This improves the user experience and lets you keep the same overall design experience across your website.

 Next, you can add your website logo and customize the login and registration pages in your style.